Electroweak phase transition in the presence of hypermagnetic field and the generation of gravitational waves: Gravitational wave generation

 with

 as the red-shifted Hubble parameter.
 The red-shifted peak frequencies in the spectral shapes of these GW spectra are given by

-As can be easily seen from Eqs.\ (\ref{spe}-\ref{fst}), the bubble growth velocity, $ v_b$, has an important role in the frequency distribution of GWs originating from each of the three sources.
-An important parameter which affects $ v_b$ is $ \alpha $ as defined in Eq.\ (\ref{al}).
-In particular, a critical value of $ \alpha $ is given by \cite{Caprini:2015zlo}
+As can be easily seen from Eqs.\ (\ref{spe}-\ref{fst}), the bubble growth velocity, $ v_{\mathrm{b}}$, has an important role in the energy density spectrum of GWs originating from each of the three sources.
+An important parameter which affects $ v_{\mathrm{b}}$ is $ \alpha $, as defined in Eq.\ (\ref{al}).
+In particular, a critical value of $ \alpha $ is given by \cite{Caprini:2015zlo},